 Take careful note of the end of the chassis tubing near where the drivers' left foot would someday be...you are seeing the opening of one of the TT (titanium tubular) chassis ends (threaded nut) where engine oil will eventually flow back from the nose-mounted oil cooler to the rear-mounted engine.

-Enrico, pictured here, was exclusively tasked with the assembly of all chassis electricals on the T-33 series.
+Enrico, pictured here, was exclusively tasked with the assembly of all chassis electricals on the T-33 eight cylinder and twelve cylinder series cars.

-The above two photographs inserted here for instructional purposes were captured by our Contributing Editor and Data / Image Historian Claudy Schmitz in 2019 of this chassis...reputed to be the first titanium tubulare three litre chassis constructed by Autodelta late in 1971.
+The above two photographs inserted above for instructional purposes were captured by Claudy Schmitz in 2019 of this chassis...reputed to be the first titanium tubulare three litre chassis constructed by Autodelta late in 1971.

 In the rear you see Mr. Bordoni's office...notice earlier models from his own archival 'favorites' collection.
 In the foreground you see past body panel sections...some will serve as 'donor' panels to be used as a 'point of departure' for new aerodynamic experiments to be tried out within the secret confines of the Alfa Romeo testing facility in Balocco, some will be used for future restoration projects on retired chassis...none will ever be used officially by Autodelta again (with one very notable exception to be seen by you, the interested reader in upcoming Part Three ).